jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 :::note
-Now, with the later versions of Java, Java applications that want to use VirtualThreads rather than adopting an event-based architecture can choose not to use the built-in Jactl async mechanism described here by configuring the [JactlContext.async(false)](/docs/integration-guide/jactl-context#asyncboolean-enabled) flag.
+Now, with the later versions of Java, Java applications that want to use Virtual Threads rather than adopting an event-based architecture can choose not to use the built-in Jactl async mechanism described here by configuring the [JactlContext.async(false)](/docs/integration-guide/jactl-context#asyncboolean-enabled) flag.
 :::